Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

-The absence of edges between variables in $\G,$ relative to a complete DAG entails conditional independence facts in $p(V).$ These can be read off directly from the DAG $\G$ by the well-known d-separation criterion \citep{pearl2009causality}.
-That is, for disjoint sets $X, Y, \text{ and } Z$, the following \emph{global Markov property} holds: $(X \ci_{\text{d-sep}} Y \mid Z)_\G \implies (X \ci Y \mid Z)_{p(V)}.$ When the context is clear, we will simply use $X \ci Y \mid Z$ to denote the conditional independence between $X$ and $Y$ given $Z.$

-\emph{Causal models} are sets of distributions defined over counterfactual random variables.
-Causal models of a DAG $\G(V)$ may be defined over counterfactual random variables $V_i(pa_i)$ for each $V_i \in V$ where $pa_i$ is a set of values for $\pa_{\G}(V_i)$.
-These counterfactuals can alternatively be viewed as being determined by a system of \emph{structural equations} $f_i(pa_i, \epsilon_i)$ that map values $pa_i$, as well as values of an exogenous noise term $\epsilon_i$ to values of $V_i$ \citep{pearl2009causality, malinsky2019potential}.
+A directed acyclic graph (DAG) $\G(V)$ is defined as a set of nodes $V$ connected by directed edges such that there are no directed cycles.
+When the vertex set is clear from the given context, we often abbreviate $\G(V)$ as simply $\G$.
+Causal models of a DAG $\G(V)$ are defined over counterfactual random variables $V_i(\pa_i)$ for each $V_i \in V,$ where $\pa_\G(V_i)$ are the parents of $V_i$ in $\G$ and $\pa_i$ is a set of values for $\pa_{\G}(V_i).$ These counterfactuals can alternatively be viewed as being determined by a system of \emph{structural equations} $f_i(\pa_i, \epsilon_i)$ that map values $\pa_i$, as well as values of an exogenous noise term $\epsilon_i$ to values of $V_i$ \citep{pearl2009causality, malinsky2019potential,rrs2020volume_id_arxiv}.
 Other counterfactuals may be defined from above via recursive substitution.
-Specifically for any set $A \subseteq V$, and a variable $V_i$, we have:
+Specifically, for any set $A \subseteq V$, and a variable $V_i$, we have: